sebastianspicker/phyphox-arduino-classroom-kit/README.md

 - The document now favors checked behavior over exploratory notes.

 ## Usage
-- Rewrote the build explanation around the maintained behavior.
+- Merged scattered github actions guidance into the docs.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.